PRODUCTSVisit

 Technical Information close-medium-white

-The roofing/walling shall be 0.55 mm BMT Stramit SharpLine® cladding in continuous lengths with 25 or 38mm high ribs and flat trays spaced at specified centres to suit clip or direct fixing methods.
+The roofing/walling to be 0.55mm BMT Stramit SharpLine® cladding in continuous lengths with 25 or 38mm high ribs and flat trays spaced at specified centres to suit clip or direct fixing methods.

-Sheeting material shall be protected steel sheet to Australian Standard AS1397, with a minimum yield stress of 300MPa (Grade G300) and an AM100/AZ150 coating with an oven-baked paint film of selected colour, or a plain AM125/AZ150 coating.
+Sheeting material to be protected steel sheet to Australian Standard AS 1397, with a minimum yield stress of 300MPa (Grade G300) and an AM100/AZ150 coating with an ovenbaked paint film of selected colour, or a plain AM125/AZ150 coating.

-The sheeting shall be fixed to the purlins/girts in accordance with the manufacturer’s recommendations.
-Suitable fixing screws in accordance with Australian Standard AS3566, Class 3, shall be used at every support.
+The sheeting to be fixed to the purlins/girts in accordance with the manufacturer’s literature.
+Suitable fixing screws in accordance with Australian Standard AS 3566, suitable for minimum corrosivity category 3, must be used at every support.

-Sheets shall be laid in such a manner that the approved side lap faces away from the prevailing weather.
+Sheets to be laid in such a manner that the approved side lap faces away from the prevailing weather.

-A minimum of 50mm shall be provided for projection into gutters.
-Flashings shall be supplied in compatible materials as specified; minimum cover of flashing shall be 150mm.
+A minimum of 50mm to be provided for projection into eave gutters.
+Flashings to be supplied in compatible materials as specified; minimum cover of flashing to be 150mm.

 Please contact Stramit's Technical Services team for information regarding cyclonic data for Sharpline® cladding.